Exploring Eco Prints with Eucalyptus Leaves on various surfaces: Silk, Felted Wool and Paper

 Here are the full step by step instructions for Eco Printing on Fabric and Eco Printing on Paper.

-How Do You Make Iron Water for Eco Printing?
+How Do You Make Iron Water for Eco Dyeing?

 More about Eucalyptus